neilagabriel/vim-geeknote/README.md

     \        '^Status - WW(\d+)$',
     \    ]

+#### Explorer Special Characters

+The following options may be used to customize the characters used to denote opened/closed notebooks and tags:

+    let g:GeeknoteExplorerNodeClosed = '+'
+    let g:GeeknoteExplorerNodeOpened = '-'

+Both unicode and ascii characters are supported.

 ### Launching

 It may sometimes be convenient to launch geeknote in a new instance of Vim.
 An